-With reports of hate crimes against the Asian American community on the rise in recent months, it’s more important than ever to shine a spotlight on the achievements and contributions of AAPI entrepreneurs, business leaders, and inventors this Asian American and Pacific Islander (AAPI) Heritage Month.
+During Asian American Pacific Islander (AAPI) Heritage Month, we’re shining a spotlight on the achievements and contributions of AAPI entrepreneurs, business leaders, and inventors.
 AAPI innovators have contributed to science, design, business, technology, and healthcare in myriad ways for generations, significantly improving the way we live.

 Clover is celebrating AAPI Heritage month with this list highlighting just a few of the AAPI inventors, entrepreneurs, and business leaders who have changed the world.